mximp/jktor/README.md

 # JKtor - Simple library for creating classifiers
 Classifiers helps to categorize entities.
-Classifier consists of name and path.
+Classifier consists of _name_ and _path_.
+Classifiers' paths comprise the hierarchy of classfiers.

 ### Usage
 Creating classfier from classifier string: